 First of all, I am not a climatologist, a meteorologist, a chemist or physicist, a geologist, not a scientist of any kind.
 As a matter of fact I have been a maker of expensive musical instruments for the past forty years.
 So if you’re looking to hear from an “expert,” stop here; don’t bother reading on.

 On the other hand, if you’re a reasonably intelligent citizen and, like me, an inveterate skeptic, you should find the following argument unusual, perhaps even unique.
-You will need nothing more intellectually sophisticated than minimal data, provided by me, simple logic and even simpler arithmetic.
-So, let’s get started.
 Continue reading

 How easy it is for the Democrat left to fool Republicans, even some conservatives, by foisting their word choices on everybody.
 A better example would be hard to find than the term “government shutdown” being applied to the state of affairs predicted in the wake of an impasse on the upcoming continuing resolution.

 The term “government shutdown” conjures up a vision of a Federal government in its entirety falling into a black hole for who knows how long.
 Oh, what a cataclysm!
 The nation, the world will collapse into total meltdown!
 Oh!
 Oh!
 Oh!
 Continue reading

 Shortly after the Sandy Hook Elementary School massacre in December 2012, I took to thesepages to chide the NRA’s Wayne LaPierre gently for his proposal to install an armed policeman in every school.
 Instead I suggested it would be more effective to permit armed teachers and school personnel, carefully screened and trained, to fulfill this role.
 The article outlined three principles to optimize the deterrent value of a societal gun presence: pervasiveness, anonymity and publicity.